asyncapi/asyncapi-react/README.md

 A official [React](https://reactjs.org/) component for AsyncAPI 2.0 specification.
 It allows you to render the documentation of your asynchronous API provided in the AsyncAPI specification format and validate this specification.
 You can fully restyle the component using your own styles.

-> **CAUTION**:: This package support only AsyncAPI 2.0 specification.
-If you using 1.x we recommend to upgrade to the latest AsyncAPI version using the [Node.js](https://github.com/asyncapi/converter) or [Go](https://github.com/asyncapi/converter-go) converters.
+> **CAUTION**: This package only supports AsyncAPI 2.0 specification.
+If you use 1.x, we recommend that you upgrade to the latest AsyncAPI version using the [Node.js](https://github.com/asyncapi/converter) or [Go](https://github.com/asyncapi/converter-go) converters.

 ## Playground